How to drop the first rows from your pandas dataframe?

 Creating the DataFrame

 We will start by importing the pandas library.
-If you have issues importing pandas, read on this tutorial.
 Next we’ll define a sample dataset.

 import pandas as pd